masasakano/range_extd/.github/README.md

 first parameter of the range (`Range` or `RangeExtd`), the latter two parameters have priorities.
-Alternatively, you can specify the same parameters as the options `:exclude_begin` and `:exclude_end`, which have the highest priorit if specified.
+Alternatively, you can specify the same parameters as the options `:exclude_begin` and `:exclude_end`, which have the highest priority if specified.
 The `string_form` in the third form is like ".."
 (including both ends) and "<..." (excluding both ends), set by users (see {RangeExtd.middle_strings=}() for detail), and is arguably the most visibly-recognisable way to specify any range with `exclude_begin=true`.